 Accreditation and certification

-The GSMA accreditation and certification by Global Certification Forum (GCF).
+The GSMA Accreditation and Global Certification Forum (GCF) Certification.

 Setting the standard

-Interoperability and Testing (IOT) allows any company to verify the maturity of the implementation prior to commercial launch or operator’s acceptance testing process.
-The presence of the GSMA’s accreditation indicates that a device, stand-alone app or operator service offering is compliant with the RCS specification.
+Interoperability and Testing (IOT) enables a company to verify the maturity of their implementation prior to commercial launch or operator’s acceptance testing.
+The formal statement of GSMA Accreditation or GCF Certification indicates that a device, stand-alone app or operator service offering is compliant with the RCS specification and interoperable with other devices, apps or operator services also awarded Accreditation or Certification.

-The GSMA defines four streams in the accreditation process:
+The GSMA defines five streams in the accreditation process:

 - Operators: providing RCS services to users;